10 questions and answers on CSDDD or CS3D (Corporate Sustainability Due Diligence Directive)

 This is some text inside of a div block.

 Due diligence is a process that enables companies to identify, prevent, mitigate and account for how they address their actual and potential adverse impacts.
-In this post we summarise the highlights of the new European Corporate Sustainability Due Diligence Directive (CSDDD), with a particular focus on those aspects that affect waste management.
+In this post we summarise the highlights of the new European Corporate Sustainability Due Diligence Directive (CSDDD).

 1. What is the background of the new Directive?